 IARC’s general policy is directed by a Governing Council, composed of the Representatives of Participating States and of the Director-General of the World Health Organization.
 Its research programme is regularly reviewed by a Scientific Council.
 The Governing Council elects IARC’s Director, who normally serves for a five-year term.
-The Council elected Dr Christopher Wild in May, 2013, to serve for a second five-year term as from January 1, 2014.

 The Scientific Council consists of highly qualified scientists, selected on the basis of their technical competence in cancer research and allied fields.
 Members of the Scientific Council are appointed as experts and not as representatives of Participating States.
 When a vacancy arises on the Scientific Council, the Participating State that nominated the departing member may nominate up to two experts to replace that member.
 Scientific Council members are appointed for four-year terms by the Governing Council.
 The purpose of this Council is, among other things, to make periodical evaluations of IARC’s activities, to make recommendations on the programme of permanent activities and to prepare special projects to be submitted to the Governing Council.

 The Scientific Council of the International Agency for Research on Cancer meets every year in ordinary session in late January-early February.
 It last met on 30 January-1 February 2019 (Chairperson, Professor Giske Ursin [Norway]), and the next session is scheduled for 5-7 February 2020 (Chairperson, Dr Christine Friedenreich [Canada]).